-Trump to declare opioid crisis a public health emergency
+Trump declares opioid crisis a public health emergency

 2016 election

-Trump, shortly after taking office, convened a White House commission to study the problem and provide recommendations.
+Shortly after taking office, Trump convened a White House commission to study the problem and provide recommendations.
 Earlier this year, despite then-Health and Human Services Secretary Tom Price saying it wasn’t needed, the commission recommended Trump declare a national emergency using either the Public Health Services Act or the Stafford Act.

 “I commend the President on the bold action he is taking today by adopting the first recommendation” the commission made, New Jersey Gov. Chris Christie, the head of the panel, said Thursday.